Hugh Howard (historian): Career

 Aside from writing books, Howard has written for dozens of publications including Smithsonian, The New York Times, The Washington Post, House Beautiful, Preservation, Early American Life, Traditional Homes, and others.
 He was the researcher, writer, and scout for a series of television specials produced by the A&E Network In Search of Palladio.

 Prior to becoming a full-time writer, he was Vice President of the New York Times Book Company, Inc. In 2011, he was an Attingham scholar.
 He has served as a board member at various historical sites, including Mark Twain House and Museum, the Edna St. Vincent Millay Society, Cheekwood Estate and Gardens, and the Historic Eastfield Foundation, where he was the founding editor of The Eastfield Record.

 Personal life

-Howard divides his time between the Hudson Valley in New New York and New Hampshire's Upper Valley.
+Howard divides his time between the Hudson Valley in New York and New Hampshire's Upper Valley.
 He and his wife, Betsy, have two adult daughters.
 His memoir House-Dreams (Algonquin, 2003) recounts he design and construction of a Federal Revival-style home for his family in the mid-1990s.